frenkie/serve/README.md

 # Serve

-My first Node.js attempt to a JavaScript file and template server with support for JSON(P)
+Serve is a JavaScript file server with support for JSON(P)

+## Usage

+Serve can be fired up with or without configuration.

+## Examples